 Once I had my roof rack installed, I wanted to put a box up there to store stuff, but I also wanted to maximize the amount of solar panels I could install.
+My friend Cameron had the idea of putting the solar panel on top of the box.

 I bought this Rhino Toolbox from Bunnings.
 It’s 1200 x 550 x 310mm in Grey plastic.
 I was lucky enough to also find a solar panel online that matched these dimensions perfectly.